 1. Start Engine

-Start Engine is a relatively newer best crowdfunding platform operating since 2011, but comes with amazing features.
+Start Engine is a relatively newer best crowdfunding platform operating since 2011, but it comes with amazing features.
 This platform is ideal if you’re launching any startup that doesn’t really require too much capital.

 Start Engine has a membership of over 300,000 investors across the globe.

 This crowdsourcing platform accounts for close to 20,000 new campaigns every month.
-The flipside is that their service fees are five percent of the total sum collected, which can be a bit higher.
+The flip side is that their service fees are five per cent of the total sum collected, which can be a bit higher.

 And there’re other additional expenses too.
 Over 800,000 investors use Indiegogo to fund projects from around the world.

 They also have a membership option available at $99 per month.
-This premium and paid version comes loaded with features such as donor management, launch of social media campaigns, branding and marketing of the campaign, among others.
+This premium and paid version comes loaded with features such as donor management, the launch of social media campaigns, branding and marketing of the campaign, among others.

 4. Seed Invest

 However, to qualify and get the best of Seed Invest, your startup idea has to be unique and sustainable.
-Once you receive money by the best crowdfunding campaign through Seed Invest, it’s your responsibility to take the startup to the next and self-sustainable level.
+Once you receive money from the best crowdfunding campaign through Seed Invest, it’s your responsibility to take the startup to the next and self-sustainable level.